chandraprvkvsh/Q-Learning-Approach-to-Self-Driving-Cab-Simulation/README.md

 OpenAI Gym’s Taxi v3 environment, Text mining and Q-Learning algorithm were used.

-# Details about this project
+# Details about the project

-BACKGROUND
+BACKGROUND:-

 Cab booking system is the process where renting a cab is automated through an app throughout a city.
 Using this app,people can book a cab from one location to another location.